Mathematics, B.S.

 Total Credits120

-Pure Mathematics (50 Credits)
+Pure Mathematics (53 Credits)

-This concentration allows the student flexibility in the selection of upper-division courses.
-A faculty advisor will aid the student in making these choices.
 Students planning to pursue mathematics in graduate school will find this concentration particularly appropriate.

 In addition to the program courses above, this concentration must complete the following: